cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 Firstly, the query results cache needs to be invalidated for each new delete request or a cancellation of one.
 This can be accomplished by utilizing cache generation numbers.
 For each tenant, their cache is prefixed with a cache generation number.
 When the query front-end discovers a cache generation number that is greater than the previous generation number, then it knows to invalidate the query results cache.
 However, the cache can only be invalidated once the queriers have loaded the tombstones from the bucket index and have begun filtering the data.
 Otherwise, to-be deleted data might show up in queries and be cached again.
 One of the way to guarantee that all the queriers are using the new tombstones is to wait until the bucket index staleness period has passed from the time the tombstones have been written to the bucket index.
 The staleness period can be configured using the following flag: `-blocks-storage.bucket-store.bucket-index.max-stale-period`.
 We can use the bucket index staleness period as the delay to wait before the cache generation number is increased.
 A query will fail inside the querier, if the bucket index last update is older the staleness period.
 Once this period is over, all the queriers should have the updated tombstones and the query results cache can be invalidated.
 Here is the proposed method for accomplishing this:

 - The cache generation number will be a timestamp.
-It will also serve as the time of when it becomes valid and the query front-end can use it.
+The default value will be 0.
 - The bucket index will store the cache generation number.
 The query front-end will periodically fetch the bucket index.
-- Inside the compactor, it will load the tombstones from object store and update the bucket index accordingly.
-If a deletion request is made or cancelled, the compactor will discover this and increment the cache generation number in the bucket index.
-The cache generation number will be the current timestamp + the max stale period of the bucket index.
-The compactor can discover if there have been any changes to the tombstones by comparing the newly loaded tombstones to the one's currently in the bucket index.
+- Inside the compactor, the _BlocksCleaner_ will load the tombstones from object store and update the bucket index accordingly.
+It will calculate the cache generation number by iterating through all the tombstones and their respective times (next bullet point) and selecting the maximum timestamp that is less than (current time minus  `-blocks-storage.bucket-store.bucket-index.max-stale-period`).
+This would mean that if a deletion request is made or cancelled, the compactor will only update the cache generation number once the staleness period is over, ensuring that all queriers have the updated tombstones.
+- For requests in a pending or processed state, the `requestCreationTime` will be used when comparing the maximum timestamps.
+If a request is in a deleted state, it will use the `stateCreationTime` for comparing the timestamps.
+This means that the cache gets invalidated only once it has been created or deleted, and the bucket index staleness period has passed.
+The cache will not be invalidated when a request advances from pending to processed state.
 - The query front-end will fetch the cache generation number from the bucket index.
-If the current timestamp is less than the cache generation number, it will simply not do anything as the generation number is not yet valid.
-If the query front-end discovers that the current time has passed the cache generation timestamp from the bucket index, then it is valid and can be used.
 The query front end will compare it to the current cache generation number stored in the front-end.
 If the cache generation number from the front-end is less than the one from bucket index, then the cache is invalidated.

 In regards to the chunks cache, since it is retrieved from the store gateway and passed to the querier, it will be filtered out like the rest of the time series data in the querier using the tombstones, with the mechanism described in the previous section.